 For Operational Risk the Basic Indicator Approach is used.
 The CBN Group needs to take into account 15% of gross revenues as capital requirement for Operational Risk.
-Operational Risk capital charge has in December 31, 2021 versus previous disclosure period due to lower interest income in 2021.
+Operational Risk capital charge has increased in December 31, 2022 versus previous disclosure period due to higher interest income in 2022.